sirkon/go-oneof/README.md

      func (*OperatorSum) isNode()
      ```
   in this example
 * This source file may have errors like reference to entities that do not exists.
-This allow a self reference before
+This may work for self reference, but
-the first generation.
+the usage of `*oneofNode` (change to actual name) is preferable.